T. J. Martin

-T. J. Martin (born Thomas McKay Martin Jr., September 7, 1979) is an Oscar and Emmy award winning American filmmaker.
-Martin's film Undefeated (2011), for which he was co-director, co-editor, and co-cinematographer, won the 2012 Oscar for Best Documentary Feature.
-His film LA 92 (2017), for which he was co-director and co-editor, won the 2017 Primetime Emmy for Exceptional Merit in Documentary Filmmaking.

-Martin is the first film director of African-American descent to win an Oscar for a feature-length film.
+Thomas McKay Martin Jr. (born September 7, 1979), known professionally as T. J. Martin, is an American filmmaker.
+Martin's film Undefeated (2011), for which he was co-director, co-editor, and co-cinematographer, won the 2012 Academy Award for Best Documentary Feature, making Martin the first film director of African-American descent to win an Academy Award for a feature-length film.

+Martin's film LA 92 (2017), for which he was co-director and co-editor, won the 2017 Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking.

+Martin co-directed the documentary film Tina (2021) about the life of singer Tina Turner, for which he was nominated for a Primetime Emmy Award for Outstanding Directing for a Documentary/Nonfiction Program.

 Early life

-Martin was born on September 7, 1979, in Seattle, Washington, to Tina Bell and Tommy Martin, singer and guitarist, respectively, of the late punk/early grunge Seattle band Bam Bam.
+Martin was born on September 7, 1979, in Seattle, Washington, to singer Tina Bell (1957–2012) and guitarist Tommy Martin (1958–2019), both members of the late punk/early grunge Seattle band Bam Bam.
+Martin's mother was African-American and his father was white.
+Martin is also of Native American, Scandinavian, Chinese and Jewish origin.

-Martin graduated from Roosevelt High School and went on to attend Fairhaven College at Western Washington University, where he studied American Cultural Studies, graduating in 2005.
-While there Martin co-directed his first film, the feature documentary A Day in the Hype of America (2002), concerning the hysteria around the Y2K problem, which won Best Documentary at the 2002 Rhode Island International Film Festival.
+Martin graduated from Roosevelt High School in Seattle and went on to attend Fairhaven College at Western Washington University, where he studied American Cultural Studies, graduating in 2005.
+While there, Martin co-directed his first film, the feature documentary A Day in the Hype of America (2002), concerning the hysteria around the Y2K problem, which won Best Documentary at the 2002 Rhode Island International Film Festival.
+Martin then directed short films such as Loves Martha and On the Rocks, the latter is a docudrama about drug and alcohol addiction.